 Using archival footage found at the Lab, Claude Lyneis of the Nuclear Science Division put together a video describing the discovery of element 101, mendelevium.
 The team that discovered mendelevium included the Lab’s Glenn Seaborg and Albert Ghiorso, who helped discover over a dozen elements.
 The video is featured on the “Voices of the Manhattan Project” website.

 Kate Greene — a former Lab science writer who is a poet, essayist, journalist, and former laser physicist — and Anastasios Karnazes, also a poet, spent the afternoon and evening at the Lab’s 88-Inch Cyclotron on Thursday to write poetry inspired by their overnight visit.
-Watch a slideshow of their visit here, and look for an upcoming feature article in TABL for some details from their visit.

 A team led by Berkeley Lab researchers has enlisted powerful supercomputers to calculate — with unprecedented precision — a quantity known as the “nucleon axial coupling” or gA, which is central to our understanding of a neutron’s lifetime.
 More>